gonzaloar25/RNA-seq-pipeline-P.putida-/README.md

 # RNA-seq-pipeline-P.putida-
-An RNA-seq pipeline aimed at differential gene expression analysis in Pseudomonas putida
+An RNA-seq pipeline aimed at differential gene expression analysis in Pseudomonas putida.

-This pipeline has been tested on Linux Mint 21.3
+This pipeline has been tested on Linux Mint 21.3.
+Created by a bioinformatics student as part of a Master's thesis project.
+The code isn't perfect, but it still gets the jobe done!

 Pipeline Structure:
 The directory contains multiple scripts for preprocessing raw sequencing data, numbered according to their execution order.